-TR-106 specifies data model guidelines to be followed by all TR-069-enabled [2] devices.
+TR-106 specifies data model guidelines to be followed by all CWMP [2] Endpoints and USP [13] Agents.
 These guidelines include structural requirements for the data hierarchy, requirements for versioning of data models, and requirements for defining profiles.

-In addition, TR-106 defines an XML Schema that as far as possible embodies these guidelines, and which is used for defining all TR-069 data models.
+In addition, TR-106 defines an XML Schema that as far as possible embodies these guidelines, and which is used for defining all CWMP and USP data models.
 This makes data model definitions rigorous, and helps to reduce the danger that different implementations will interpret data model definitions in different ways.

-TR-106 also defines an XML Schema that allows a device to describe its supported TR-069 data models.
-This description is both specific and detailed, allowing an ACS to know exactly what is supported by the device, including any vendor-specific objects and parameters.
-Use of this Schema enhances interoperability and significantly eases the integration of new devices with an ACS.
+TR-106 also defines an XML Schema that allows a device to describe its supported CWMP data models.
+This description is both specific and detailed, allowing a Controller to know exactly what is supported by the device, including any vendor-specific objects and parameters.
+Use of this Schema enhances interoperability and significantly eases the integration of new devices with a Controller.
+USP uses a different mechanism (GetSupportedDM message) for the same purpose.
+That mechanism is specified in TR-369 [13].